ColonolNutty/CNStarboundCreatorProject/README.md

 # Price Food Value Balancer by ColonolNutty
-Balances food values and prices using recipes and the ingredients used to make those recipes

 ### What does this program do?

-This program is designed to make it easy to set prices and food values for a mod that has a ton of ingredients
+This program is designed to make it easy to set prices and food values for a mod that has a ton of ingredients.
+It balances food values and prices using recipes and the ingredients used to make those recipes, it isn't limited to single step recipes either.
+It goes through each recipe, and each of the ingredients recipes, and the ingredients of the ingredients recipes.
+Basically, it can go through any number of hoops, calculating values every step of the way.

 ### What is the formula for determining the values?
 This will scale with the number of ingredients